-6) Defining Clinically Meaningful and Patient-Centred Endpoints Using Real-World Evidence: This objective aims at leveraging real-world data to define clinically meaningful endpoints that capture quality of life and disease burden in T1D.
+This objective aims at leveraging real-world data to define clinically meaningful endpoints that capture quality of life and disease burden in T1D.
 This includes identifying surrogate endpoints to enable clinical trials that demonstrate long-term benefits without requiring extended study durations.
 Additionally, generating data on the advantages of achieving normoglycemia in individuals already within target glucose ranges will help refine treatment goals and support regulatory decision-making.
 A small pilot study must be conducted to test these endpoints and gather initial data on their feasibility and impact.

-7) Exploring Reimbursement Models for Beta-Cell Therapies:
+7) Exploring reimbursement models for beta-cell therapies:

-This object aims at developing initial cost-effectiveness models that highlight the potential financial and healthcare benefits of beta-cell therapies, focusing on key aspects like reduced complications and improved quality of life.
-Early-stage collaboration with HTA bodies, payers, and policymakers must be sought to help build a foundation for understanding the value of these therapies, laying the groundwork for future integration into healthcare systems across Europe.
+This objective aims at developing initial cost-effectiveness models that highlight the potential financial and healthcare benefits of beta-cell therapies, focusing on key aspects like reduced complications and improved quality of life.
+Early-stage collaboration with health technology assessment (HTA) bodies, payers, and policymakers must be sought to help build a foundation for understanding the value of these therapies, laying the groundwork for future integration into healthcare systems across Europe.

-8) Integration of Cell Therapy into Diabetes Care and Collaborative Networks:
+8) Integration of cell therapy into diabetes care and collaborative networks:

-Beta-cell therapies should be integrated into standard diabetes care through specialized training for healthcare providers and the creation of a network of multidisciplinary centres across Europe.
+Beta-cell therapies should be integrated into standard diabetes care through specialised training for healthcare providers and the creation of a network of multidisciplinary centres across Europe.
 Clinical guidelines should be put in place to ensure a smooth transition from current treatments.
-Additionally, a network of European innovation hubs must be established to foster collaboration, knowledge exchange, and harmonized regulatory approaches, accelerating the development and clinical application of beta-cell therapies.
-It will also be crucial to collaborate with professional societies to define a clear clinical pathway, ensuring alignment with best practices and optimizing patient outcomes across the region.
+Additionally, a network of European innovation hubs must be established to foster collaboration, knowledge exchange, and harmonised regulatory approaches, accelerating the development and clinical application of beta-cell therapies.
+It will also be crucial to collaborate with professional societies to define a clear clinical pathway, ensuring alignment with best practices and optimising patient outcomes across the region.